beep-projects/SystaPi/README.md

 ### Troubleshooting the installation
 <sup>\[[Back to Contents](#contents)\]</sup>

-1. The autoconfig of the Raspberry Pi OS worked fine when I did the commit for it.
+1. The autoconfig of the Raspberry Pi OS always works fine when I do the commits to the repo.
 But if development of Raspberry Pi OS goes on, the scripts might break.
 If you connect the Raspberry Pi to a screen via HDMI, you will see if something gets wrong.
 2. If the pi does not boot, check if you did step 7 in case of a manual installation.
 3. If you do not know where the install script died on the Raspberry Pi, have a look into the `/boot` folder via `ls /boot/*.log`.
 Each script creates a log file, so check `firstrun.log`, `secondrun.log` and `thirdrun.log`, to see where the script failed.